chainer/chainer/docs/source/tutorial/train_loop.rst

 label: 5

-2. Create the datset iterators
+2. Create the dataset iterators
 ''''''''''''''''''''''''''''''

-Although this is an optional step, it can often be convinient to use iterators that operate on a dataset and return a certain number of examples (often called a "mini-batch") at a time.
+Although this is an optional step, it can often be convenient to use iterators that operate on a dataset and return a certain number of examples (often called a "mini-batch") at a time.
 The number of examples that is returned at a time is called the "batch size" or "mini-batch size."
 Chainer already has an Iterator